I HAVE TO PROTECT MYSELF AT ALL COSTS

 PATTERNS* of Mistrust

-* All of these are being generated by the WIC in an attempt to protect us from further harm, but are totally unsuccessful, since they prevent us from getting the closeness & love we so desperately need – AND have a right to.
-And all are forms of control – based on trying to stave off more PMES abandonment
+* All of these are being generated by the WIC in an attempt to protect ourselves from further harm, but are totally unsuccessful, since they prevent us from getting the closeness & love we so desperately need – AND have a right to.
+And all are forms of control – based on trying to stave off more PMES abandonment.

 We clearly got the message that who & what we were as a child was unacceptable to our parents.
 So as adults, when interacting with others, we try to ‘improve’ our personality by twisting ourselves unnaturally into something we think this present-day person or group is going to want – the WIC dressed up